threader/PC-Tuning/docs/post-install.md

 - Disable **Exclusive Mode** in the Advanced section

+- Set the option in the communications tab to **Do nothing**

-- I also like to set the sound scheme to no sounds in the Sounds tab
+- I also like to set the sound scheme to no sounds in the sounds tab

 ## Configure Services and Drivers